qcscine/molassembler/README.md

   Several classes of haptic ligands are supported.
 - Editing of molecules preservers chiral information by default, and is highly configurable.
+- Molecules can be canonicalized for fast isomorphism tests.
+Canonicalization can be customized to use subsets of the available information for vertex coloring if desired.
 - Ranking algorithms are nearly fully IUPAC Blue Book 2013 compliant, extended to larger symmetries.
-- Conformer generation uses Distance Geometry
+- Stochastic conformer generation with Distance Geometry
   - Unassigned stereocenters are randomly assigned from relative statistical occurrence weights.
   - Full metrization during distance matrix generation scales with approximately